TKomericki/Rhetos-wiki/Data-validations.md

 It works in a similar way, but it can only provide constant values.

-It cannot be used to include custom data in the error message, it's only purpose is to **simplify message translation** to different languages by separating different parameters from the error message, thus allowing us to translate only one message to different languages that can be reused on multiple entities and validations with different parameters.
+It cannot be used to include custom data in the error message, its only purpose is to **simplify message translation** to different languages by separating different parameters from the error message, thus allowing us to translate only one message to different languages that can be reused on multiple entities and validations with different parameters.